YuanyueLi/FlashEntropySearch/README.md

 ]
 ```

+In the dictionary, the key "precursor_mz" and "peaks" are required, which represent the precursor m/z and the peaks of the spectrum, respectively.
+The "precursor_mz" needs to be a float number, while the "peaks" can be either a list of lists or a numpy array, which in format of [[mz, intensity], ...].
+The other keys are optional, which can be used to store the metadata of the spectrum.

 ### Step 1: Build index

-This step is to build the index for the library spectra, which is required for the Flash entropy search.
-Which can be done by calling the `build_index` function of the `FlashEntropySearch` class.
-The spectra in the `spectral_library` do not need any pre-processing.
-The index building process will do all the pre-processing automatically.
+The next step is to build an index for the library spectra, which is required for the Flash entropy search.
+To build the index, call the `build_index` function of the `FlashEntropySearch` class, passing in the library spectra as an argument.
+The spectra in the `spectral_library` do not require any pre-processing, as the index building process will handle this automatically.

-Please note that for the fast identity search, all spectra in the `spectral_library` will be **re-sorted** by the m/z values.
-The `build_index` function will return a list of the re-sorted spectra, which can be used to map the results back to the original order.
-You can also add some metadata like `id` to the spectra to keep track of the original order.

 ```python
 from ms_entropy import FlashEntropySearch